Stop Bleeding Fast...Make Your Own Quikclot from Items You Probably Have

 Yarrow is a known hemostatic herb, which means it contains compounds that help stop bleeding and speed the clotting process.
 You can use the leaves as a poultice---just mash them first.
 Or, if you have powdered Yarrow or can powder some dried yarrow quickly, combine with the above powders.

 What to Do if You Have a Bleeding Wound (How to Make Your Own Natural Quikclot With Herbs & Clay):

 If you have Kaolin Clay and Cayenne Pepper on hand, you can mix them and pour them directly on the wound.
 If you only have one or the other, then just use that.
 If you happen to have some Yarrow Powder on hand, mix that in too.

 If you make a poultice out of the Yarrow if you have the plant handy, that will help.
-Just pulverize the leaves and place it tightly on the wound.
+Just pulverize the leaves and flowers and place the mash tightly on the wound.
 You can place this poultice on top of the pepper/clay mix too, and wrap with a bandage.

 For Smaller Wounds: